 ***Read our Op-Ed in the Seattle Times***

 Several state trust lands qualify for full “Wilderness” protection, but the Wilderness Act only applies to federal land.
 So conservationists like N3C have been working to transfer wild state trust lands into permanent wilderness-equivalent protection called “Natural Resource Conservation Areas” (NRCAs).
 Places like Ashland Lakes:

-These places are both gorgeous wilderness in their own right, and prime recreational lands for hikers and backpackers.
-In order to transfer them into protected status, the value of the land and the timber on it must be paid to DNR, and this year DNR has requested almost $30 million for the Trust Land Transfer (TLT) program to do just that.
-Included among the projects is an addition of 1,090 acres to the Morningstar NRCA.
-Unfortunately,the Governor’s budget request for TLT is only about $15 million, half of what the DNR requested.
+These places are both gorgeous wilderness in their own right and prime recreational lands for hikers and backpackers.
+In order to transfer them into protected status, the value of the land and the timber on it must be paid back to the state through a process called Trust Land Transfer (TLT).
+TLT is a little-known state program within the Department of Natural Resources (DNR) but is has saved over 125,000 acres since its inception in 1989.

 State Legislators: https://app.leg.wa.gov/districtfinder/